chaitanyae21/PapersChatbot/README.md

 # ArXiv Papers Chatbot

-A Node.js application that allows users to search and retrieve academic papers from the arXiv repository using their public API, enhanced with AI-powered natural language understanding.
+A Node.js application that allows users to search and retrieve academic papers from the arXiv repository using their public API, enhanced with AI-powered natural language understanding and Model Context Protocol (MCP) integration.

 ## Project Overview

 This application provides a command-line interface to search for academic papers on specific topics and retrieve detailed information about papers using their arXiv IDs.
 The application stores search results locally for quick access to previously searched papers and uses OpenAI's API to enable natural language interactions.
+It also implements the Model Context Protocol (MCP) to extend AI capabilities.

 ## Features